abuna1985/sortable-table/README.md

 This project is a simple single-page responsive design which takes data from the [Random User Generator API](https://randomuser.me/) and builds a table which can sorted by the column headers with a mouse and/or keyboard.

-This project is a simple responsive single-page which takes data from the Random User Generator API and builds a table which can sorted by the column headers with a <code>click</code> of a mouse and/or <code>enter/space</code> key.
+This project is a simple responsive web page which takes data from the Random User Generator API and builds an accessible table which can sorted by the column headers with a <code>click</code> of a mouse and/or <code>enter/space</code> key.

 ### Visual Examples